-Landside Security Zones (LSZ) are areas identified as critical infrastructure within the Adelaide Airport and include the Adelaide Airport Aviation Fuel Facility (AAAFF), the Air Traffic Control (ATC) tower facility, the terminal sterile area and the crowded landside zone.
+Landside Security Zones (LSZ) are areas identified as critical infrastructure within the Adelaide Airport and include the Adelaide Airport Aviation Fuel Facility (AAAFF), the Air Traffic Control (ATC) tower facility, the terminal sterile area.
 Access to the ATC and AAAFF and sterile areas is strictly controlled.

-Landside Security Zones provide a secure environment for the infrastructure that's critical to the operations of the airport, so a breach of security can have significant impact on airport operations.
+These zones provide a secure environment for the infrastructure that is critical to the operations of the airport, so a breach of security can have significant impact on airport operations.